sourcegraph/about/blogposts/5-short-stories-from-open-source-pains-in-gains.md

 ![1*ikoFbqyILY5H9oczYHqoaQ](//images.contentful.com/le3mxztn6yoo/44Xf6DWI3KGgo4mgksy8uk/d1d8064469e910184456edd4ad36342a/1_ikoFbqyILY5H9oczYHqoaQ.jpeg)

-A while back, Enrique found a bug in an open-source dependency.
+A while back, Enrique found a bug in an open source dependency.
 He explored the code and submitted a pull request.
 It took 7 weeks for the change to be merged.
 He felt that the project was important, though, so he continued to contribute and invest in it.
 After awhile, one of the contributors invited Enrique to become a contributor himself.

 Open source projects die or fade for a variety of reasons: maintainers move on, lose interest.
 Why should we rescue projects?